 General Procedure

 Oxford Open Learning will email all students who we believe are sitting exams in the summer series in the preceding autumn.
-We provide detailed instructions about how to find a centre and how to book your exam on this website and also on ool.co.uk, please see “Student Information”.
+We provide detailed instructions about how to find a centre and how to book your exam below.

-We do not book exams for you but we have details of over 30 centres ( marked in blue on our centre finder map) who will reliably offer most subjects and who often give our students a 10% discount.
-In addition, Tutors and Exams offer all subjects and they are specialists in Access Arrangements and SEN. We have information about hundreds of others that you could try, but policies do change.
-You will also find a list of exam centres who say they will help Private Candidates on the JCQ website.
+We can’t book exams for you but we can provide a lot of help.
+We have details of over 30 centres ( marked in blue on our centre finder map) who will reliably offer most subjects and who often give our students a 10% discount.
+In addition, Tutors and Exams are an organisation with nine exam centres around the UK, they offer all subjects and they are specialists in Access Arrangements and SEN.

-Many centres will no longer take Private Candidates after Christmas and some are giving even earlier deadlines.
+Many centres will no longer take Private Candidates after Christmas.
 You might have to contact several centres before you find one to help and this can be time consuming.
-It is also a good idea to compare prices as these can vary greatly, please use our Exam Centre Finder map or first of all contact your old school if you have one.
+It is also a good idea to compare prices as these can vary greatly, please use our Exam Centre Finder map or first of all contact your old school if you have one locally.

 If we do not know when or where you are sitting your exam, or you do not follow our instructions, then we cannot help you if anything goes wrong.
-Please always keep us informed of your intentions and please return the Permission Form when we send it so that we know where you are sitting.
+Please keep us informed of your intentions.

 These exams are quite simple to book once you have found a centre.
 You will find your exam entry code in the Introduction to your course and in the entry codes section of this website.

-• Contact possible centres as early as possible.
-When you have found one give the correct entry code to the exam officer and if you have any special needs please let them know straight away.
+• If you have shopped around and found a centre without on-line booking, you will probably need to speak to the exam officer and if you have any special needs please let them know straight away.
 This is important as getting assistance can be time consuming and expensive.

 • There is nothing else to do except get the exam venue, dates and starting times from the exam officer and remember to turn up at the correct time for any orals and your written exams.